 From snapshots of the system state to the easy photo management features, the QNAP TS-231P3 is a more capable device than you might think from the price.
-Another useful feature here is the ability to hot-swap lower capacity drives for larger capacity drives as and when needed, so if you need more storage, you can have it.
+Another useful feature here is the ability to hot-swap lower-capacity drives for larger-capacity drives as and when needed, so if you need more storage, you can have it.

-The DiskStation DS920+ from Synology is going to set you back a significant amount of money, but it's a premium-level NAS drive that justifies its price and its packed with features that power users can take advantage of – you can even expand the RAM up to 32GB and you can add a Synology DX517 to reach a massive 9 bays.
+The DiskStation DS923+ from Synology is going to set you back a significant amount of money, but it's a premium-level NAS drive that justifies its price and its packed with features that power users can take advantage of – you can even expand the RAM up to 32GB and you can add a Synology DX517 to reach a massive 9 bays.

-With 225 MB/s encrypted sequential reading and writing performance, this is a piece of hardware that isn't messing about, and there are two built-in M.2 SSD slots you can take advantage of too.
+With up to 625 MB/s encrypted sequential reading and 559 MB/s writing performance, this is a piece of hardware that isn't messing about, and there are two built-in M.2 SSD slots you can take advantage of too.
 You don't get these sorts of features on cheaper models, and they can make a significant difference to performance.

-From backing up your computer(s) to having a media streaming library that the whole family can share, the Synology DiskStation DS920+ is capable of doing it all, and you can mix together up to a whopping 108TB of storage here as well.
+From backing up your computer(s) to having a media streaming library that the whole family can share, the Synology DiskStation DS920+ is capable of doing it all.
+With the right drives, you can get up to a huge 72TB storage capacity.
 You've also got two USB ports and an eSATA port to make use of besides Wi-Fi and Ethernet.

 Here's a 2-bay NAS drive for not very much money at all from TerraMaster, a brand that's worth a look if you want something a little different from the norm (and want to save yourself some cash too).
 While its specs can't match more premium models and it's not the easiest on the eye, it covers all the NAS basics nicely, which will be fine for most people.